franciscop/franciscop/README.md

-I don't use this github for work ✌️
+This is my personal github, I don't use it for work ✌️

 <img src="https://flying-git.com/franciscop.svg" />